lars-t-hansen/flatjs/SPEC.md

 outer structure that contains the fields of the nested struct.
 No struct may in this way include itself.

+### Dynamic semantics

+Within the body of a method, "this" denotes the type object carrying the method.

 ### Translation